brimdata/zed/docs/formats/zson.md

-# ZSON - ZNG Structured Object-record Notation
+# ZSON - Zed Structured Object-record Notation

 > ### DRAFT 9/3/21
 > ### Note: This specification is in BETA development.